QuentG/ytrack-php-8/subjects/pookemon/README.md

 - bag: an array containing the different objects

 Functions:
-- countInBag($ bject): int: count the number of object passed in parameter in the bag
+- countInBag($ bject): int : count the number of object passed in parameter in the bag
-- removeFromBag($object): bool: remove an object from the bag
+- removeFromBag($object): bool : remove an object from the bag
-- getInBag($object): bool | object: get an object in the bag, otherwise false if it is not there
+- getInBag($object): bool|object : get an object in the bag, otherwise false if it is not there
-- couldKill($atackant, $attacked): bool: check if a pokemon can knock out another one
+- couldKill($atackant, $attacked) : bool: check if a pokemon can knock out another one
-- captureProbabillity(): int: gives the probability of capturing a pokemon
+- captureProbabillity() : int : gives the probability of capturing a pokemon
-- tryCapture(): bool: try to capture a pokemon
+- tryCapture(): bool : try to capture a pokemon
-- heal($pokemon, $potion): int | float: heal a pokemon
+- heal($pokemon, $potion): int|float : heal a pokemon
 - attack(): attack a pokemon
 - play(): bool : launch the bot